AO-StreetArt/Aesel/docs/pages/demo_install.rst

 be prompted to change the password.

 Finally, you'll need to setup a Mongo admin user, and separate users for Adrestia and CLyman.
-You can connect from the same server using the mongo shell with:
+You can connect from the same server running Mongo by using the mongo shell with:

 `mongo admin -u <mongo-init-un> -p <mongo-init-pw>`